vdaas/vald/docs/user/get-started.md

     kubectl cluster-info
     ```

-2. Deploy Vald using helm
+2. Deploy Vald Agent using helm

+    There is an example yaml [values-agent-ngt-standalone.yaml](https://github.com/vdaas/vald/blob/master/charts/vald/values-agent-ngt-standalone.yaml) to deploy standalone Agent NGT.
+    Each component can be disabled by setting the value `false` to the `[component].enabled` field.
+This is useful for deploying only Vald Agent NGT pods.

     ```bash
     helm repo add vald https://vald.vdaas.org/charts